binchoi/habit-racer/README.md

 List<Race> findByUserId(Long userId);
 ```
 * note: if lombok builder constructor does not use a particular parameter, its value is set as null
+* Consideration of JWT Token based authentication vs. Session based authentication
+  * Biggest difference is that the user's state is not stored on the server when using JWT (it's stored inside the
+  token on the client side).
+Most modern web applications use JWT for authentication for reasons including scalability
+  and mobile device authentication
+  * Scalability: if large number of users are using the system at once, server's memory can run out (as sesisons are
+  stored on the server side)
+  * cross-domain (mobile and web devices) are handled with more trouble using Session based authentication